EOFY offer

 Regulatory and compliance due diligence checks that the business meets all legal and industry requirements.

-• review tax compliance status, including tax records, liabilities and compliance with local and international tax laws
+• Review tax compliance status, including records, liabilities, and local or international tax laws

-• check if the business follows environmental regulations and its potential liabilities in waste management, pollution and hazardous materials
+• Check environmental regulations and potential liabilities in waste management or pollution

 Key documents to review during due diligence